pjotrek-b/Knowledge/common/markdown/shell/shell_scripts.md

 # The "#!" (shebang)

-  * Any code script is "just a textfile"
+  * Any code script is "just a textfile".
-  * Computer needs to know what to "run it with"
+  * Computer needs to know what to "run" that text with.

 ```{.bash}
 #!/bin/bash